Zionism vs. Democracy

-1. Defeating Hamas
+1. Deafeating Hamas

-a/ Duplicity
+a.
+Duplicity

-b/ Propaganda
+b.
+Propaganda

-3. Israeli Mindset
+2. Israeli Mindset

 Introduction